 Even if you have never heard of it or even of Elba, I am sure that you know who Bonaparte Napoléon is.
-The French emperor spent a part of his exile on Elba and more specifically in Portoferraio leaving behind many majestic buildings.
+The French emperor spent a part of his exile in Elba and, more specifically, in Portoferraio, leaving behind many majestic buildings.

 The city has also been of importance to many other civilisations through the centuries such as the Romans, the Greeks and even the Etruscans which have all left behind traces of their existence.
 Most of these spots have been turned into popular tourist attractions.

-Being the largest city on the island and having direct connections to the mainland, it also has the most job opportunities and better provided in terms of healthcare and infrastructure.
+Being the largest city on the island and having direct connections to the mainland, it also has the most job opportunities and is better provided in terms of healthcare and infrastructure.